 Provide fully capable Special Operations Forces to defend the United States and its interests.
 Synchronize planning of global operations against terrorist networks.

-The Department of Defense (DoD) activated U.S. Special Operations Command (USSOCOM) April 16, 1987, at MacDill Air Force Base, Fla.
+The DoD activated U.S. Special Operations Command (USSOCOM) on April 16, 1987, at MacDill Air Force Base, Florida.
 Congress mandated a new four-star command be activated to prepare Special Operations Forces (SOF) to carry out assigned missions and, if directed by the president or secretary of defense (SECDEF), to plan for and conduct special operations.

-USSOCOM receives, reviews, coordinates and prioritizes all DoD plans that support the global campaign against terror and then makes recommendations to the Joint Staff regarding force and resource allocations to meet global requirements.
+USSOCOM receives, reviews, coordinates and prioritizes all DoD plans that support the global campaign against terrorism and then makes recommendations to the Joint Staff regarding force and resource allocations to meet global requirements.

 - Develop special operations strategy, doctrine and tactics

 - Prepare and submit budget proposals for SOF

 - Exercise authority, direction and control over special operations expenditures